-Aboriginal Community Collaborations (ACC) works towards the success of Aboriginal participants.
-Led by an Aboriginal Advisory Committee from diverse backgrounds and working in a variety of contexts, ACC sees itself as a ‘service provider’ within SEED, and works to:
+Indigenous Community Collaborations (ICC) works towards the success of Aboriginal participants.
+Led by an Aboriginal Advisory Committee from diverse backgrounds and working in a variety of contexts, ICC sees itself as a ‘service provider’ within SEED, and works to:

 - Provide program supports to Aboriginal program participants

 - Facilitate partnerships with & provide outreach presentations to Aboriginal community organizations

 - Develop cultural educational opportunities for SEED staff & board

 - Offer an Aboriginal lens in program/project design and delivery

 - Market programs to Indigenous contacts